luciangreen/listprologinterpreter/LPI_Caveats.md

 * Use findall, not rely on semi-colon-like separated results for non-determinism.

-* member(Item,List) in List Prolog now uses the same order of arguments as Prolog.
+* member(Item,List) in List Prolog now uses the same order of arguments as Prolog. member2(List, Item) can be used in CAW.

 * get_item_n(List,Item_number,Item) replaces append and length (the programmer must copy this algorithm into their algorithm).